motionbug/new-motionbug-blog/exampleSite/content/_index.md

 ---
-title: hopefully interesting, maybe boring
+title: hopefully interesting, sometimes boring
 description: Its there to manage it all
 ---